gstsen75-ctrl/gstsen75-ctrl/README.md

 # Hi, I'm Agastya 👋

 I build LLM-powered applications, with a focus on agent design patterns — multi-agent orchestration, retrieval pipelines, self-correction loops, and iterative reasoning.
 The projects here are built with LangChain, LangGraph, and OpenAI, and range from full-stack web apps to deeper explorations of how agentic systems work under the hood.
+They're all informal projects I decided to build with the purpose of learning new tech concepts by implementation rather than strictly theory.

 ---